Kipkurui-mutai/dogcat_keras/guide.md

 <img src='images/newrepo.png' width='200'/>

-* Enter "dogcat_keras" as your project name.
+* Enter "dogcat_keras" as your repository name.
 * Leave other options blank as they are not necessary.

 Now copy the URL link of your project: it should be something like: [https://github.com/your_name/dogcat_keras](https://github.com/your_name/dogcat_keras)